 UnitedHealthcare Hearing provides a full range of hearing health benefits that deliver value, choice, and a positive experience.

 UnitedHealthcare Hearing offers:

-- Name-brand and private-labeled hearing aids from major manufacturers at discounted prices. - Access to a network of credentialed hearing professionals at more than 5,000 locations nationwide. - Convenient ordering with hearing aids available in person or through home delivery.
+- Name-brand and private-labeled hearing aids from major manufacturers at discounted prices. - Access to a network of credentialed hearing professionals at more than 5,000 locations nationwide.

 How To Use This Hearing Benefit: